Understanding Branding and Marketing: What is the Difference?

-Branding and marketing are two of the most essential business management aspects.
+Branding and marketing are two of the most essential aspects of business management.
 However, new business owners and marketers often confuse these two.
 To use them effectively, it’s crucial to know their differences.
 Let’s dive in.

 What is Branding?